 Find your new old favorite in St. Joe

 Like any town with its fair share of stories, well-known places and local faves, St. Joseph has a list of fun foods we love to indulge in — and the beverages to go along with them.
 Come try our establishments and get ready to find a new “old favorite.”

 Soon after St. Joseph was founded, businesses sprung to life to serve the locals and those passing through.
 First Ward House, established in 1878, has a sign that proudly states “Oldest Saloon West of the Mississippi.”
 Some of the other businesses that served early residents were famous names, like Goetz Brewing, and their mark is still present today.
-Grab a regional brew or specialty cocktail inspired by your favorite author at The Tiger’s Den, a bookstore and bar.
+Grab a regional brew or specialty cocktail at local favorites The Tiger’s Den, Room 108, Club Geek, and more.
 Check out the expansive deck at Il Lazzarone, First Ward House, Norty’s or a Friday evening cocktail in the summer at Pronto Cafe’s patio.
 On the east side of town, check out more nationally-known chains like 54th Street, Chili’s or Cheddar’s.
 The Hi-Ho on Frederick Avenue is an old-school fave across several generations as is and the iconic Brown Bear Tavern.
 And you can’t miss River Bluff Brewing and the Angry Swede Brewing Company if you want to try local craft beer.